JAlcocerT/JAlcocerT/content/blog/iot-micro-picoW.md

 And this `main.py` to push the internal temp sensor to the MQTT server (EMQX):

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/RPi/blob/main/Z_MicroControllers/RPiPicoW/MQTT-InternalTemp/main.py" title="PicoW + InternalTemp + Push to MQTT Topic 🐍 ↗" >}}
 {{< /cards >}}

+This creates and pushes the `pico/temperature` MQTT topic, which we can suscribe via EMQX:

 ![alt text](/blog_img/iot/picoW/emqx-picoW-internaltemp.png)